 A minor in corrections (criminal justice) is earned by completing 15 credit hours of required criminal justice courses.
 Students should consult the department chair concerning specific requirements for the minor.Learn More about the Minor in Corrections

 The environmental studies minor is a 16-hour interdisciplinary program compatible with any major.
 It offers students an integrated overview of environmental and natural resource fields.
 This minor should be appealing to students who are interested in environmental issues and those interested in working in an environmentally related field.Learn More about the Minor in Environmental Studies

 Gender and Diversity Studies

 The gender and diversity studies minor acquaints students with scholarship on gender and diversity in their broadest, most inclusive sense.
 Courses in the program facilitate the development of students' critical thinking skills, knowledge base, and intellectual frameworks for analyzing and exploring the nature of diversity including socioeconomic, political, psychological, and cultural experiences and positions between and among individuals and groups defined by gender, race, sexual orientation, ethnicity, socioeconomic class, age, religious beliefs and physical/mental abilities.
-Students examine the individual and collective experiences of traditionally disenfranchised as well as privileged social groups, investigating the conceptual roots of identity as well as similarities and differences among them.Learn More about the Gender and Diversity Studies minor
+Students examine the individual and collective experiences of traditionally disenfranchised as well as privileged social groups, investigating the conceptual roots of identity as well as similarities and differences among them.Learn More about the Minor in Gender and Diversity Studies

 To earn a Greek minor, students must complete 15 hours of Greek courses beyond the Elementary II level.
 In addition, the student must maintain a 2.500 cumulative average in all Greek courses.
 For more specific guidelines for the Greek minor, consult the department chair.Learn More about the Minor in Greek

 The Italian studies minor will offer students an interdisciplinary approach to the study of Italian language and culture.
 Students will achieve intermediate proficiency in the Italian language while pursuing electives on Italian cultural topics in fine art, philosophy, Classics, history, theology, and/or other disciplines.
 A study abroad experience in Italy is highly encouraged in order to perfect students' language skills.
 Courses taken while abroad will count towards the minor.Learn More about the Minor in Italian Studies